bitrise-io/devcenter/_articles/bitrise-cli/steps.md

 From a configuration perspective all you have to know about Bitrise Steps is how you can include and configure them in your build configuration (`bitrise.yml`).

-To include a Step you have to reference it by a [Step reference/ID](#step-referenceid-format) in the `steps:` list of a Workflow.
+To include a Step you have to reference it by a [Step reference ID](#step-referenceid-format) in the `steps:` list of a Workflow.

 An example, with a single `script` step, which will be executed when you run `bitrise run test`: